 |'Life in the Woods' 8x10 pastel ©Karen Margulis|

-I am packing light for my upcoming trip to Iceland.
+I am packing light for my upcoming trip to France.
 Well as light as I possibly can and still have all the art supplies I will need!
-I am bringing my Heilman double sketchbox of pastels, easel attachment and tripod and my portfolio of papers.
+I am bringing my Heilman single sketchbox of pastels and my portfolio of 5x7 paper.
 I am also bringing my sketchbook!
 Since getting interested in keeping a sketchbook I have amassed quite a few sketching supplies....all kinds of pens, pencils and such.
 More than I want to bring with me.
 I needed to downsize my sketching supplies.

 Wherever you go this summer consider packing a summer sketchbook.
 Choose a few supplies that fit into a small pouch.
 If you have a compact set up there will be no excuses!

 |The supplies I will take with me to Iceland|

 - small watercolor set

 - small plastic container for water...not critical but it fit!

 - General's Sketch and Wash pencil....good for doing value sketches/washes